They Never Told Her That Girls Could Become Scientists

 Kamariza considers herself lucky.
 She attended a government-managed Catholic school, where "things were more rigorous" than other public schools.
 The "nuns' school" instilled a mindset most of her peers lacked because generally girls "were raised to be a wife," she says.

-Kamariza wanted to pursue studies in the U.S., where her brothers had already landed.
-So, when she was 17, Kamariza packed up her belongings and traveled half way around the world.
-She went to San Diego in the fall of 2006 and moved into a tiny studio apartment with her two brothers.
-The three worked various jobs at grocery stores, restaurants, retail shops — "whatever we could get to pay the bills," Kamariza says.
+Kamariza wanted to pursue studies in the U.S., where her second-oldest brother had already landed.
+So, when she was 17, Kamariza packed up her belongings and traveled with her third brother half way around the world.
+She went to San Diego in the fall of 2006 and moved into a tiny studio apartment with her brothers.
+The four worked various jobs at grocery stores, restaurants, retail shops — "whatever we could get to pay the bills," Kamariza says.
 Their earnings also paid for classes at a junior college.

 Then Kamariza's hard work started to pay off.